Friday, July 28, 2023

 This map from 1750 shows why rue Saint-Denis starts at some distance from the river.

-In the 1850's Paris underwent a giant transformation — more later — and the modern open space replaced the Grand Châtelet.
+In the 1850's Paris underwent a giant transformation — more later — and this open space replaced the Grand Châtelet.

-The Fountain of Victories, built in 1808 to celebrate Napoleon's victories, and was moved to the center of the new open space.
+The Fountain of Victories, built in 1808 to celebrate Napoleon's victories, was moved here (in 1854).

 Rue Saint-Denis begins at the east-west trade route: